-The University's assets totaled \$2.5 billion at June 30, 2013.
-This balance reflects a \$6.6 million, or 0.3 percent, increase as compared to the 2011-12 fiscal year resulting from a \$66 million, or 4 percent, increase in net capital assets due to the addition of several new buildings and infrastructure.
-Total investments decreased by \$71.4 million, or 10.8 percent, due in part to a \$62.6 million decrease in unrestricted investments resulting from reduction of State noncapital appropriations.
-Liabilities also increased by \$8.5 million, or 2.1 percent, totaling \$420.8 million at June 30, 2013, as compared to \$412.3 million at June 30, 2012.
-As a result, the University's net position decreased by \$2 million, resulting in a year end balance of \$2.1 billion.
+The University's assets totaled \$2.6 billion at June 30, 2014.
+This balance reflects a \$92.7 million, or 3.7 percent, increase as compared to the 2012-13 fiscal year resulting from a \$31.8 million, or 1.8 percent, increase in net capital assets due to the addition of several new buildings and infrastructure.
+Total investments increased by \$50.4 million, or 8.5 percent, due to a \$26.6 million increase in unrestricted investments related to the increase of State noncapital appropriations, and a \$23.8 million increase in restricted investments related to new bonds issued during the year.
+Payments due from the State increased \$9 million, or 85.9 percent, primarily due to an increase in capital project funding.
+Liabilities also increased by \$74.2 million, or 17.7 percent, totaling \$495 million at June 30, 2014, as compared to \$420.8 million at June 30, 2013.
+Unearned Revenue increased \$17.1 million, or 68.1 percent, primarily due to an increase in both State sponsored capital appropriations and advanced ticket sales.
+As a result, the University's net position increased by \$18.5 million, resulting in a year end balance of \$2.1 billion.

-The University's operating revenues totaled \$578.2 million for the 2012-13 fiscal year, representing a 8 percent increase over the 2011-12 fiscal year due mainly to an increase in tuition and fees, and grants and contracts.
-Operating expenses totaled \$958.4 million for the 2012-13 fiscal year, representing an increase of 2.4 percent over the 2011-12 fiscal year primarily due to a \$11 million, or 5.8 percent, increase in research related services and supplies.
+The University's operating revenues totaled \$610.7 million for the 2013-14 fiscal year, representing a 5.6 percent increase over the 2012-13 fiscal year due mainly to an increases in both tuition and fees revenues and sales and services of auxiliary enterprises revenues.
+Operating expenses totaled \$1.1 billion for the 2013-14 fiscal year, representing an increase of 10.4 percent over the 2012-13 fiscal year primarily due to a \$62.9 million, or 10.9 percent, increase in compensation and employee benefits.

-Net nonoperating revenues totaled \$329 million, representing a decrease of \$70 million, or 17.6 percent, from the 2011-12 fiscal year.
-This decrease is primarily due to the reduction of state noncapital appropriations in the amount of \$65.2 million.
-In addition, other nonoperating expenses decreased by \$18.3 million mainly due to the removal of capital assets in the 2011-12 fiscal year as a result of an increase in the capitalization threshold of tangible personal property.
-Further, Other Revenues, Expenses, Gains, or Losses increased by \$10.7 million primarily due to an increase in Capital Grants, Contracts, Donations, and Fees.
+Net nonoperating revenues totaled \$443 million, representing an increase of \$114 million, or 34.6 percent, from the 2012-13 fiscal year.
+This increase is primarily due to the increase in State noncapital appropriations in the amount of \$111.1 million, or 50.4 percent.
+In addition, other nonoperating expenses increased by \$3.5 million, or 23.5 percent, and interest on capital asset-related debt increased \$4.1 million, or 54.9 percent.
+Further, Other Revenues, Expenses, Gains, or Losses decreased by \$26.5 million, or 53.7 percent, primarily due to a decreased in Capital Grants, Contracts, Donations, and Fees.